Nagarjun-Singh-R-U/Sales-Insights-Dashboard-using-Power-BI/README.md

 Sales team able to take better decisions and prove 10% cost saving of total spend.
 Sales analysis stop data gathering manually in order to save 20% business time andreinvest it value added activity.

+## Task

+* Finding Profit Margin, Sales Quantity and Revenue made in each year/month
+* Analyzing top 5 customers and product by revenue
+* Finding the Revenue Margin Contribution, Profit Margin Contribution and Profit % by each customer
+* Finding the Revenue Margin Contribution, Profit Margin Contribution and Profit % by each Market
+* Finding the Revenue trend by years
+* Analyzing Revenue contribution by customer type